Doctoral Psychology Internships - Minnesota Department of Corrections

 ORGANIZATION OF DOC MENTAL HEALTH SERVICES

-Internships are offered at four MINNESOTA DOC facilities:
+Internships are offered at four MN DOC facilities:

 The MN DOC Psychology Internship Program is a member of Association of Psychology Postdoctoral and Internship Centers (APPIC).
-The internship is currently not accredited by the American Psychological Association (APA).
+The internship is accredited by the American Psychological Association (APA), effective October 2020.
 Applicants can access program information from the MN DOC public website or directly contact the TC. (https://mn.gov/doc/employment-opportunities/intern-opportunities/intern-positions/mentalhealth/pre-doctoral-psychology-internship/) The MN DOC Internship Program has established a profile on the Association of Psychology Postdoctoral and Internship Centers’ website.
 This website exhibits the accreditation status of the Psychology Internship Program.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979 / E-mail: email@example.com Web: www.apa.org/ed/accreditation

 The Stillwater facility is a Close (a security level between Maximum and Medium) custody facility with a population of about 1600 adult male offenders.
 The facility has been in operation since 1914 and is located 20 miles east of the Minneapolis-St. Paul area.
 The Minnesota Correctional Facility-Stillwater (MCF-STW) has a number of special programs including several industry and vocational training programs, education, and a 48—bed long-term chemical dependency treatment unit.
 The behavioral health staff include licensed doctoral psychologists, licensed master level social workers, mental health and chemical dependency counselors.
 Behavioral health staff at this facility provide a wide variety of services including the following: diagnostic testing and assessments, individual and group therapy, crisis intervention, and frequent consultation with the numerous disciplines within the facility.
 An intern at this site can expect a wide diversity of clients and referral issues ranging in complexity and severity of illness.